 |Specs||95 Performance||Werner Vibe||Challenge 85||KIALOA Insanity||KIALOA Makai|

 This spring and summer, we paddled with all of our might, putting the top adjustable SUP paddles through a series of grueling tests.
 Then we ordered a few more this fall to challenge our favorites.
 What did we find?
 An excellent selection of paddles to suit a range of SUPing needs!
 The Werner Trance is unbelievably light and a favorite among our testers.
 The Werner Vibe, Kialoa Makai and Insanity, and the Bending Branches Balance wowed us with their all-around skills.
 The NRS Rush is a good option for more experienced paddlers who appreciate power.

 Werner Trance 95 Performance

 The only downside to this model is its price.
-At $349, this model is the most expensive in our review fleet.
+It's the most expensive paddle in our review fleet.
 But this is a classic case of you get what you pay for.
 We'd still steer most folks towards our Best Buy winner, the Werner Vibe.
-You lose a little paddle performance, but you gain almost $200.
+You lose a little paddle performance, but you gain a few hundred dollars.